DKNotusIT/DKNotus-Tour/README.md

 ||| Possible values: right, left, top and bottom.
-scroll | true | If true then scrolls window so selected element and hint would be as close as possible to the view center. spotlight | true | If true then covers everything except selected element and hint with shadow.
+scroll | true | If true then scrolls window so selected element and hint would be as close as possible to the view center. spotlight | true | If true then covers everything except selected element and hint with shadow. forceCorrectionLeft | 0 | Useful if for some reason left offset needs to be modified. forceCorrectionTop | 0 | Useful if for some reason top offset needs to be modified. forceCorrectionWidth | 0 | Useful if for some reason width needs to be modified. forceCorrectionHeight | 0 | Useful if for some reason height needs to be modified.

 All above options can be used for both: single hint description and for global options.
 With global options previous example can be written like: